GLOBAL MARKETS-Stocks gain on Royal Dutch Shell bid, dollar slips

 The dollar retreated after the Bank of Japan kept monetary policy unchanged, following the greenback’s near three-week high against the yen on Tuesday.

-The greenback initially fell ahead of the release of Federal Reserve minutes at 2 p.m.
-(1800 GMT) and the start of a U.S. earnings season that could show the negative impact of a strong currency and delay a long-expected rate hike by the Fed.
+The greenback also fell ahead of the release of Fed minutes at 2 p.m.
+(1800 GMT) and the start of a U.S. earnings season that could show the negative impact of a strong currency and delay a long-expected rate hike in the world’s largest economy.

 Oil prices fell below $58 a barrel as industry data showed a larger-than-expected weekly increase in U.S. stockpiles and as Saudi Arabia reported record output in March.